OmdenaAI/marseille-chapter-stop-online-violence-nlp/reports/README.md

 At this early stage, different classes of hate speech were identified.
 Five among the most important classes of hate speech were defined as followed:

-- *Sexism*: Refers to acts of violence that: 1) occur or linger in cyberspace; 2) are sexist, or sexual in nature; and 3) who reiterates dominant gender norms targeting girls and boys (tarnishing the former’s reputation and threatening the latter’s masculinity) [^4]
+- *Sexism*: Refers to acts of violence that: 1) occur or linger in cyberspace; 2) are sexist, or sexual in nature; and 3) who reiterates dominant gender norms targeting girls and boys (tarnishing the former’s reputation and threatening the latter’s masculinity);

--
+- *Racism*: Cyber racism  is  most  commonly  defined   as  racism  which   occurs  in   the  cyber world.
+This   includes   racism   which   occurs   on   the   internet   such   as   racist   websites, images, blogs, videos and online comments as well as racist comments, images or language in text messages, emails or on social networking sites.
+It can be defined more broadly as any use of information and communication technologies to   transmit   racist   attitudes   and   behaviour   including   the   transfer   of   racially offensive content that is intended to cause harm or distress to another person [4];

 -